jcfontes/edu-game-science/README.md

 The frontend in Xamarim, as this game has been primarely invented to be played in a mobile phone.

 ## Contribution
-If you are interested in, please do contribute with our innitiative by forking us and sending us our pull request.
+If you are interested in, please do contribute with our innitiative by forking us and sending us your pull request.
 Here is a tutorial of how fork us and start contributing: https://help.github.com/articles/fork-a-repo/

 ## Game Plot